 - Education cannot be used to meet the minimal educational requirements of your current line of work.

-- Education expenses incurred during a temporary absence from your job is deductible as long as you return to the same general type of work after completing the education or training program (a “temporary absence” is considered to be one year or less.).
+- Education expenses incurred during a temporary absence from your job are deductible as long as you return to the same general type of work after completing the education or training program (a “temporary absence” is considered to be one year or less.).

 Want to find out if your education expenses are deductible?
 Complete this questionnaire from the IRS.